 Develop and employ assessment strategies and tools to support creation of an inspiring learning environment that prepares our students to be prepared for successful real-world practice.

-Reporting to the Vice President, Academic Affairs (VPAA), the DAEE is responsible for assisting faculty and other associates in developing and sustaining a culture of assessment that facilitates achievement of student learning outcomes at LCCW.
+Reporting to the Vice President, Academic Affairs (VPAA), the Director of Assessment and Educational Effectiveness is responsible for assisting faculty and other associates in developing and sustaining a culture of assessment that facilitates achievement of student learning outcomes at Life West Chiropractic College (LCCW).
 Incumbent will provide one-on-one and group guidance, tools, resources and support to enhance instructional effectiveness and student learning.
 Will encourage innovation, value scholarly discourse and strive to create a community of educators whose focus is on excellence in the learning, teaching and assessment processes.
-Will work closely with the Director of Institutional Research (DIR) to ensure campuswide academic assessment (both student and programmatic) occurs in a systematic manner.
-Provides leadership in the continued development and refinement of the College’s annual planning in support of the strategic plan and with the assessment planning processes.
+Will work closely with the Director of Institutional Research (DIR) to ensure system-wide academic assessment (student and programmatic) occurs in a systematic manner.
+Provide leadership in the continued development and refinement of the college’s annual planning (in support of the strategic plan) and the assessment planning processes.

 ESSENTIAL JOB FUNCTIONS

 - Creates and implements a systematic plan for ensuring that the LCCW community improves its competence in assessment activities, most notably in the use of evidence-based decision making leading to positive change.